osg-htc/user-school-2023/docs/materials/htcondor/part2-ex1-files.md

 Thinking About Progress So Far
 ------------------------------

-At this point, you can do just about everything that you need in order to run jobs on a local HTC pool.
+At this point, you can do just about everything that you need in order to run jobs on a HTC pool.
 You can identify the executable, arguments, and input files, and you can get output back from the job.
 This is a big achievement!

 References
 ----------